 by Nina Lane

-Also, side note: turns out this is a series I thought I completed, then it was extended into five books and I realize that I have two more books to go. *sigh*
+Also, side note: it turns out this is a series I thought I completed, then it was extended into five books, and I realize that I have two more books to go. *sigh*

 5. Romance Novels

-Romance novels are great, if you have checked out my yearly reading progress then you know that I read a lot of them.
+Romance novels are great; if you have checked out my yearly reading progress, you know that I read many of them.
 And you might also notice that a lot of those book covers have “men on the covers with their nipples showing” (Ross, Friends).
-This one of the things I hate about romance novel book covers.
+This is one of the things I hate about romance novel book covers.